CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/microsoft365/authentication/oauth/microsoft365credentials.md

 ---
 title: "Microsoft365Credentials"
 linkTitle: "Microsoft365Credentials"
-description: "Used to represent details required when establishing a connection with a mail server hosted by Outlook."
+description: "Any data type used to represent details required when establishing a connection with a mail server hosted by Outlook."
 weight: 1
 ---